Shepherd's axe: Appearance

 A shepherd's axe is a light axe with a long and straight wooden shaft, often with a metal butt.
 The length of the shaft is usually slightly more than 1 metre.
 The shafts were usually engraved as their owners had plenty of time for crafting.

 A small metal head-piece is sharp on one side while the other side is flat and can be used as a hammer.
 The head-piece is formed to fit comfortably into the hand so the shepherd's axe could be used as a walking stick.

 Today's shepherd's axes are mostly decorative, some having golden or silver head-pieces (mostly brass, iron, chromed iron, wood or aluminum – it is rare that any axe head would be made of solid gold or silver).
 Many are considered works of art (esp. those made up to the 1960s by highlanders).
 They were skillfully stamped/adorned according to ancient tradition.
 The main motifs were the sun, stars (whirl), comets, tree of life, flowers, trees such as fir or spruce, and various geometric designs.
-Some smiths used many different, elaborated stamps.
+Some smiths used many different, elaborate stamps.